samthiriot/windchime/API.md

 	> GET LIGHTLEVEL
 	< LIGHTLEVEL IS 72 LIT

-	> GET LIGHTLEVELS
-	< LIGHTLEVELS IS [72,70,110,75,100,92]

 	> GET LIGHTTHRESHOLD
 	< LIGHTTHRESHOLD IS 80

 	> SET LIGHTTHRESHOLD 72
 	< LIGHTTHRESHOLD IS 72

-Setting the light threshold to AUTO will let the Chuimuino define the light threshold automatically.

-	> SET LIGHTTHRESHOLD AUTO
-	< LIGHTTHRESHOLD IS AUTO 72

-	> GET LIGHTTHRESHOLD
-	< LIGHTTHRESHOLD IS AUTO 80